 Just as spiritually-minded individuals are seeing it in increasing degree in their own consciousness, so will the world yet see the disappearance, not only of war, but of discord, sin, disease, inharmony of every kind, as life is lived on the Christianly-scientific basis of spiritual understanding which means spiritual fulfillment.
 "Divine Love always has met and always will meet every human need," declares the discoverer and founder of Christian Science (Science and Health, 494:10); and Christian Scientists understand her teaching to mean that the human need is to let divine Love displace the myth of mortal mind and be revealed in the majesty and power of its infinite goodness as the only Mind of man and the universe.
 The need of humanity is for spiritual ideas and these are ever-present in the Mind that is God.
 Spiritual understanding reveals them.
 Your desire for it, and mine, is born of spiritual understanding itself.
 In utilizing this understanding we shall be praying the already answered prayer of the young King Solomon — the prayer of rich fulfillment and the consciousness of spiritual peace: "Give me, O Lord, an understanding heart."

-[Published in The West Tulsa News of Tulsa, Oklahoma, April 13, 1939.
+[Delivered April 7, 1939, in Convention Hall in Tulsa, Oklahoma, under the auspices of Second Church of Christ, Scientist, Tulsa, and published in The West Tulsa News of Tulsa, April 13, 1939.
 Also published in The Christian Science Monitor, March 1, 1946.]